Written by Ina Christina (BNF Education Staff)

 Through this programme, BNF hopes the Education Volunteers will gain more experience and knowledge that they can apply not only in BNF’s programmes but also in their daily life.
 So, they can be the agent of change across the community to help protect the environment.

-Do you want to hear about the volunteers’ experience during a field trip to the Sebangau Forest?
+Do you want to hear about the volunteers’ experience during a field trip to the Sebangau National Park forest?

 Volunteers regular meetings every month with BNF’s Education Team.
 Photo by Dwi Riyan | BNF